Description

 Trends Influencing the Urban Air Mobility Market Size

 Whatever battery technologies turn out to be useful for eVTOL aircraft flying, they will all need to meet the stringent certification standards set by the FAA and other aviation regulators.
 Battery manufacturers will be forced to spend a lot of time and money to get their products into civil aircraft as a result of these regulations.
 Extremely quick charging and high-power cell discharge are necessary for eVTOLs.
 The high load circumstances at takeoff and landing necessitate very careful thermal control for electric aircraft batteries.
 Manufacturers will need to implement containment and propagation measures to prevent the battery from harming the vehicle’s structures and the aircraft from potential battery failures.
-Hence advanced in battery and electric propulsion technology will be key to the growth of the urban air mobility market.
+Hence advanced in battery and electric propulsion technology will be key to the urban air mobility market growth of the urban air mobility market.

 Urban Air Mobility Market Forecast & Dynamics